 Dr. Francel retired from medical practice December 24, 2008.
 After working about 80 hours of week for so many years it was good for him to spend time with family, friends, and in doing the Lord's work.

 After time for much reflection and prayer, he accepted God's call to the ministry which he had been aware of for a number of years.
 More and more he began to see the bigger picture and realize no matter how important it was to save and improve people's physical lives, helping them find the Lord and eternity in heaven was so much more important than that.
 Our lives here in earth are so short in comparison.

 He started seminary and graduated from St. Paul School of Theology in Oklahoma City August 24, 2012 with a Master of Divinity degree (see picture below).
 He has served his church on the parish council, as lay liturgist, and teacher for adult classes on Sunday morning and Wednesday nights.
 He and has wife have also taught children's Sunday School for a number of years.
 He is considering what avenues to take now that he has graduated.
 He is thinking of possibly teaching some classes at the seminary, and/or working on this Doctorate in Divinity there.
-He is now the Assistant Minister to Pastor Mark Borseth at Resurrection Church in Yukon, OK.
+He sometimes assists Pastor Mark Borseth at Resurrection Church in Yukon, OK.
 He is President of the Oklahoma Czech Sokol, Trustee of the Czech Hall, and author of an historical novel which will, hopefully, be made into a movie eventually.